A highly destructive invasive pest

 Emerald ash borer is a highly destructive invasive pest that arrived from Asia, most likely in untreated ash wood used for packing material.
 Emerald ash borer attacks all species of true ash (Fraxinus spp) found in North America, no matter the size, age or health status.
 Emerald ash borer does not attack or kill mountain ash (Sorbus spp).
-In North America, the beetle was first detected in Windsor, ON and Detroit, MI in 2002.
+In North America, the beetle was first detected in Windsor, ON, and Detroit, MI in 2002.
 Outbreaks of emerald ash borer have been confirmed in Barrie in 2014 and it could be moving toward the Muskoka forest.
-Muskoka Conservancy has launching a one year Emerald Ash Borer Early Detection Pilot Project in Bracebridge.

-Muskoka Conservancy is working with BioForest Technologies Inc. to hang and monitor green prism traps throughout the Bracebridge area that are used for early detection of emerald ash borer.
+Muskoka Conservancy is working with BioForest Technologies Inc. to hang and monitor green prism traps throughout the Bracebridge area that is used for early detection of emerald ash borer.
 On June 20th and 21st, 2016, 24 traps were hung in the canopy of ash trees in the Bracebridge area.
 The traps were checked again in September 2016 and were evaluated for results.
-Please click on the link below for a report on the project.
-See below for a map of locations (click on map to enlarge).

-A public workshop/information session, and demonstration trap hanging was hosted on June 21st at Kerr Park in Bracebridge.
-The link to the presentation made by Allison Winmill with BioForest Technologies Inc. is below.
+A public workshop/information session and demonstration trap hanging was hosted on June 21st at Kerr Park in Bracebridge.